UBC-MDS/newyork_restaurant_grading/README.md

 Our best model was a balanced logistic regressor with a C value of 0.024947, 1 numeric feature, 130 text features and 47 categorical features.
 On a test set of 10000 samples, we returned an F1 score of 0.999 and precision and recall scores of 0.999 and 0.999 respectively, indicating that our model is highly effective at classifying both grade A and F restaurants.
 We also computed the area under a receiver operating characteristic curve which was found to be 1.00.
 This is the optimum value which also supports that the predictions from our model are close to 100% correct.

-We chose the dataset, DOHMH New York City Restaurant Inspection Results sourced from NYC OpenData Portal.
+We chose the data set, DOHMH New York City Restaurant Inspection Results sourced from NYC OpenData Portal.
 It is retrieved from the tidytuesday repository by Thomas Mock, and can be sourced here.
 The original data set can be found here.
 It contains the violation citations from every inspection conducted for restaurants in New York City from 2012 to 2018.
 Each row represents a restaurant that has been assessed by a health inspector, including information about their business such as the restaurant name, phone number, location and type of cuisine, as well as the details about their inspection.
 The restaurants can be assigned an official grade of A, B, or C, otherwise they are assigned Z or P for pending review.
 ## Report

 [Here](https://ubc-mds.github.io/newyork_restaurant_grading/doc/ny_rest_report.html) is the link to the Project Report.